-We welcome in Shabbat together as a congregation on Friday evenings with different types of services on a rotating basis (see the OZS Calendar for the schedule):
+We welcome in Shabbat together as a congregation on Friday evenings with different types of services to appeal to all ages.
+The schedule rotates to include Traditional Kabbalat Shabbat, Kid’s Shabbat, and Shabbat Rocks services.

 Holidays And Festivals

-Fridays at 7:30am (with the Talmud Study Group; shacharit followed by breakfast and study)
+Fridays at 7:30am (shacharit followed by breakfast and Talmud study)

-(We do not always have a minyan, so if you need to say kaddish, please contact the Rabbi or the office in advance so we can gather additional members.)
+(We do not always have a minyan on weekdays, so if you need to say kaddish, please contact the office in advance so we can gather additional members.)